Technology That Allows Legal Teams to Move Quicker, Wiser and More Confidently

 Q: Are you planning on moving your backup to SimpliVity?

 A: Absolutely.
-We would be crazy not to.
 Because of the way SimpliVity backs up virtual desktops, there is no reason not to use it to back up virtual servers as well as hypervisors.

 Q: Tell me about your cloud strategy today, and where do you see that going?